roboflow/inference/docs/workflows/internal_data_types.md

     In some cases you may want to preserve `video_metadata`.
 Example of such situation is when your block produces crops based on fixed coordinates (like video single footage with multiple fixed Regions of Interest to be applied individual trackers) - then you want result crops to be processed in context of video, as if they were produced by separate cameras.
-To adjust behaviour of `build_crop(...)` method, simply add `preserve_video_metadata=True`:
+To adjust behaviour of `create_crop(...)` method, simply add `preserve_video_metadata=True`:

     ```{ .py linenums="1" hl_lines="11"}